Chapman v. California

 Chapman v.
 California, 386 U.S. 18 (1967), was a decision by the Supreme Court of the United States that a federal "harmless error" rule must apply, instead of equivalent state rules, for reviewing trials where federally-protected rights had been violated.
+Further, a constitutional error in a criminal case cannot be held harmless unless it was harmless "beyond a reasonable doubt."